 Pakistan Flood Emergency

-Record-breaking torrential rains have washed away villages and critical infrastructure in all four provinces of Pakistan, killing more than 1,400 people - a third of them children.
-This massive climate disaster has affected the most vulnerable with at least 33 million people, including millions of kids, plunged into desperation and danger.
+Record-breaking rains and torrential flooding have washed away villages and infrastructure in all four provinces of Pakistan.
+Thousands of people have been killed, many of them children.
+This massive climate disaster has affected the most vulnerable with at least 33 million children and adults plunged into desperation and danger.

 If you can, please donate today.